wekan/wekan/README.md

 [![Screenshot of Wefork][screenshot_wefork]][roadmap_wefork]

-Wekan supports most features you would expect of it including a real-time user interface, cards comments, checklists, member assignations, customizable labels, closing lists, filtered views, and more.
+Wekan supports most features you would expect of it including a real-time user interface, import from Trello, cards comments, checklists, member assignations, customizable labels, closing lists, filtered views, and more.

 Since it is a free software, you don’t have to trust us with your data and can install Wekan on your own computer or server.
 In fact we encourage you to do